Alpine-DAV/ascent/src/docs/sphinx/ExampleIntegrations.rst

 .. note::
   When running lulesh in parallel, the number of MPI processes must be a perfect cube.
 For example, some valid numbers of MPI tasks would be 1, 2, 8, and 27.

-The command below would launch Lulesh for 10 iterations with a problem size of 32^3 elementss per node (8*32^3 = 262,144 total elements):
+The command below would launch Lulesh for 10 iterations with a problem size of 32^3 elements per node (8*32^3 = 262,144 total elements):

 .. code-block:: bash